josh-h/sailmq/docs/en/Configuration_System.md

 - **vm.max_map_count**, limits the maximum number of memory map areas a process may have.
-RocketMQ will use mmap to load CommitLog and ConsumeQueue, so set a bigger value for this parameter is recommended.
+SailMQ will use mmap to load CommitLog and ConsumeQueue, so set a bigger value for this parameter is recommended.